 Colorado State Forest Service personnel serve as resources for landowners, homeowners and communities so they have the knowledge to fully prepare for future wildfires.

 Golden Field Office – Wildfire Mitigation & Education

 What is Wildfire Mitigation?

 As more people build homes, operate businesses and recreate in areas where wildlands border urban areas, wildfire threats to properties and lives increase.

 Wildfire mitigation actions are on-the-ground treatments of forested properties implemented to reduce the threat of wildfire.
 These actions can take place before, during or after a wildfire has occurred.
 The CSFS is the lead state agency in fuels mitigation expertise in Colorado and an excellent resource for residents who want to gain more information and take steps to decrease the threat of wildfire to their property.

 More than two million Coloradans live in the wildland-urban interface (WUI).
 Are you one of them?

-The wildland-urban interface is any area where man-made improvements are built close to, or within, natural terrain and flammable vegetation, and where high potential for wildland fire exists.
+The wildland-urban interface is any area where man-made improvements are built close to, or within, natural terrain and flammable vegetation.
 If you live in the WUI, you are at risk.